Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Comment your code like you're explaining it to a grumpy, sleep-deprived coworker who also happens to hold your performance review.**  Clarity saves debugging headaches (and maybe your job!).
+- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.** (Seriously.
+Even seasoned pros do this.
+We're not wizards, we're just better at finding the spellbooks.)
+You'll likely save yourself a headache (and maybe your hair).

 ---

-### 📅 Last Updated: 2025-01-22 16:20
+### 📅 Last Updated: 2025-01-23 01:14

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!